kalpa-s/anomaly_detection/README.md

 3. Exploratory Data Analysis (EDA)
 4. Feature scaling
 5. Model Building- KMeans Clustering algorithm
+6. Data clustered into anomaly or not and exported to "predicted.csv" file
+7. Classification Model (Random Forest Classifier) to predict class (Anomaly or not) for future data
+8. Test model by giving sample test data
-6. Model Evaluation
+9. Model Evaluation
-7. Save the model to a pickle file
+10. Save the model to a pickle file